Yehudah Teichtal: Titles and recognition

 Rabbi Teichtal graduated from high school in 1989 and then attended rabbinical college in Morristown, New Jersey.
 At age 23 he was ordained as a rabbi by Rabbi Zalman Goldberg - one of the senior judges in the High Court of the Israeli Chief Rabbinate.
 Later he was also ordained by Rabbi Avraham Yosef - the chief rabbi of Holon, the son of Rabbi Ovadia Yosef, Rabbi Yohanan Gurary and Rabbi Yehuda Jeruslavski - the secretary of the Chabad Rabbinical Court in Israel.
 In 2002 Rabbi Yehuda Teichtal was ordained by the chief rabbi of Israel Eliyahu Bakshi-Doron to be a community rabbi.
 Rabbi Yehuda Teichtal is also a member of the rabbinical court of Berlin Machzihei-Hadat, which is recognized by the chief rabbi of Israel as declared on 3 July 2014.

 Yehuda Teichtal is the community rabbi of the Jewish Community in Berlin and the founder of the Pears Jüdischer Campus in Berlin, Germany.

-Philosophy

-Teichtal advocates a Jewish congregation that is open to all regardless of background and promotes readiness to spread Jewish knowledge.